bitcoin/bitcoin/doc/timestamping.md

 As you can see, the hash is contained literally in the transaction (last line) and thus is also part of the blockchain.
-Note that you may need to run your Crowncoin client with the '-txindex' option to look up by txid, or you may need to query the transaction via the block containing it or an online service.
+Note that you may need to run your Crown client with the '-txindex' option to look up by txid, or you may need to query the transaction via the block containing it or an online service.
 In any case, your hash data is permanently recorded in the blockchain and such a query can be used to prove this fact to the world.